mohammedhossam92/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-su user  for changing user to specific user
 2- id -un for printing effective user id username
-3- id -G  for printing all the currents groups
+3- id -gn  for printing all the currents groups
+4- chown owner filename for changing the file owner